tranquilit/WAPT-Documentation/source/wapt-contribute/rebuild-wapt.rst

 Installing the WAPT development environment
 +++++++++++++++++++++++++++++++++++++++++++

-* on a clean Windows 7 install
+On a clean Windows 7 install as a :term:`Local Administrator`:

-* install the WAPT agent from https://srvwapt.mydomain.lan/wapt/waptagent.exe
+* install the WAPT agent from https://srvwapt.mydomain.lan/wapt/waptagent.exe;

-* deactivate UAC
+* deactivate UAC;

-* as a :term:`Local Administrator`

-* show hidden files and file extensions
+* show hidden files and file extensions;

-* increase the width of the CMD windows and flip to quick edit mode
+* increase the width of the CMD windows and flip to quick edit mode;

-* copy the code signing certificate into :file:`C:\\users\\buildbot\\Documents`
+* copy the code signing certificate into :file:`C:\\users\\buildbot\\Documents`;

-* cmd

 Installing Lazarus
 ++++++++++++++++++